armourcraft/Crossbar/README.md

 ## License & Copywrite
 The above information is provided under GNU GPLv3.
 More information can be found in the License file.\
-Copyright © 2021 Corey Blake, Armour Craft LLC
+Copyright © 2021 Armour Craft LLC